mhorton-dev/unit1.qwirty/README.md

 ## Instructions

-1. Fork and clone this starter repository.
+1. Create a new repository under your GitHub account using this one as a template.
 2. Open the cloned repository in VS Code.
 3. Build!